pyiron/executorlib/README.md

     future_lst = [exe.submit(sum, [i, i]) for i in range(1, 5)]
     print([f.result() for f in future_lst])
 ```
-In the same way executorlib can also execute Python functions which use the Message Passing Interface (MPI) via the
+In the same way executorlib can also execute Python functions which use additional computing resources, like multiple
+CPU cores, CPU threads or GPUs.
+For example if the Python function internally uses tthe Message Passing Interface (MPI)
-mpi4py Python libary:
+via the [mpi4py](https://mpi4py.readthedocs.io) Python libary:
 ```python
 from executorlib import Executor